-Lifestyle blogging is all about writing, taking pictures and videoing what you know.
+A lifestyle blog is all about writing, taking pictures and videoing what you know.
 That is maybe the neatest thing, that you are just really doing what you do anyways and then documenting it.
 Here are my top tips and ideas for starting your lifestyle blog.

 I have started doing a lifestyle blog over at PaperlyPeople.com.
 It is about planners and scheduling and productivity.
 I would have done all of that here on Marketing Artfully, but that is not altogether what this website is about and additionally I want to do some things that are a little more aggressive marketing-wise and I would rather not mess up this site with Google.

 Additionally, I anticipate doing more with social media to drive traffic rather than SEO for a while at least until it gets ground.
 I am doing some very deliberate things to grow my social medias over there (including almost ignoring Facebook), but that is a post for another day!

 1. Start and Then Figure It Out

 So let’s get started with choosing your niche for lifestyle blogging.
 First off you want to pick something that you like anyways.
 I like a bunch of things including Erin Condren Planners, productivity and goal setting and entrepreneurship.